JulianFP/project-W/doc/installation.rst

           };
         };

-Next you need to pass your inputs as an argument to your outputs, where you then can import the module:
+Next you need to pass your inputs as an argument to your outputs, where you then can import the module and apply the overlay:

     .. code-block:: Nix

         nixosConfiguration.<your machines hostname> = nixpkgs.lib.nixosSystem {
           ...
+          pkgs = import nixpkgs {
+            ...
+            overlays = [
+               inputs.project-W.overlays.default
+            ];
+          };
           modules = [
             inputs.project-W.nixosModules.default
             ...